roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Leaderboards and social features
 - Customizable difficulty levels
 - Integration with educational curricula
+- Expanded retry functionality, such as retry counters or performance tracking across retries

 ## 10. Success Metrics

-- User engagement (time spent playing, number of rounds completed)
+- User engagement (time spent playing, number of rounds completed, number of retries)
 - Learning outcomes (improvement in word recognition and vocabulary over time)
 - User retention and return rate
 - User satisfaction (ratings, reviews)
 - Frequency of dictionary lookups
+- Retry usage and its impact on user performance

 This PRD outlines the core features and user experience of Tinware, focusing on creating an engaging and educational word game.
-The document provides a clear vision for the product while allowing room for future enhancements and iterations based on user feedback and educational needs.
+The document provides a clear vision for the product while allowing room for future enhancements and iterations based on user feedback and educational needs, including the new retry functionality.